 Mortgage offers

-If you’re buying with a mortgage, in order to proceed you will need an official mortgage offer.
-It may seem obvious, but your full mortgage application can only be made once you have found a property to buy.
-Thereafter, your lender will need a formal property valuation/survey before they can confirm their offer.
+If you’re buying with a mortgage, you need an official mortgage offer to proceed.
+It may seem obvious, but you can only make a full mortgage application once you have found a property.
+Then, your lender needs a formal property valuation/survey before confirming their offer.

 Surveys